Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 For ecommerce projects, choose Shopify.
 When it comes to online selling, it’s by far the most sophisticated and scalable option of the three products being compared, and particularly good for dropshipping and print-on-demand applications.

 For portfolios or sites involving creative projects (music, art, photography) etc., go for Squarespace.
 Its templates and content management features are perfect for those sort of websites, and its selling tools, whilst a bit on the basic side, should be adequate for creatives.
+It’s also a potentially good choice for those wishing to sell premium content or courses, thanks to dedicated and easy-to-use features for doing so.

 The comparison is divided into two parts — first up you’ll find a table that gives you an ‘at-a-glance’ overview of how key features compare across the three platforms.